UcarLab/AMULET/README.md

 Optional Arguments:

-`--rfilter` A bed file of known repetitive regions to exclude from doublet detection.
+`--rfilter` A bed file of known problematic/repetitive regions to exclude from multiplet detection.

 `--q` The q-value threshold for detecting doublets.

-`--qrep` The q-value threshold for inferring repetitive regions to exclude from doublet detection.
+`--qrep` The q-value threshold for inferring repetitive regions to exclude from multiplet detection.

 Example:

-`python3 ATACDoubletDetector.py --rfilter /path/to/repeats.bed OVERLAPS OVERLAPSUMMARY OUTDIR`
+`python3 AMULET.py --rfilter /path/to/repeats.bed OVERLAPS OVERLAPSUMMARY OUTDIR`

 # Interpreting Results #